luhenry/luhenry.github.io/_drafts/differences-in-calling-convention.md

 _If you don't know what an ABI or a calling convention is, I invite you to read [What's an ABI anyway?]({% post_url 2020-09-08-whats-an-abi-anyway %}).
 If you're still not sure what an ABI is, let me know at [hi@ludovic.dev](mailto:hi@ludovic.dev), and I'll make sure to update the article._

-In [ARM64 Function Calling Convention](https://developer.apple.com/library/archive/documentation/Xcode/Conceptual/iPhoneOSABIReference/Articles/ARM64FunctionCallingConventions.html), Apple describes where and how they decided to differ from the [official calling convention](https://developer.arm.com/documentation/ihi0055/b/).
+In [ARM64 Function Calling Convention](https://developer.apple.com/library/archive/documentation/Xcode/Conceptual/iPhoneOSABIReference/Articles/ARM64FunctionCallingConventions.html), Apple describes where and how macOS-AArch64 calling convention differs from the [official one](https://developer.arm.com/documentation/ihi0055/b/) used on Linux and Windows.

 The more impactful divergence to Hotspot is the alignment of parameters passed on the stack.
 In the official calling convention, parameters are 8-bytes aligned, while on macOS (and iOS), the parameters are aligned on their size.
 For example, `int` is 4-bytes wide and 4-bytes aligned, and `short` is 2-bytes wide and 2-bytes aligned.
 That impacts any Java code calling into native code (into the VM or via JNI, for example).
 Luckily there are only a few places in Hotspot that generate this transition from Java to native: in the interpreter and in the compiler.